Registered Nursing – Traditional (ADN)

 - Graduate students who are able to work with patients and families through caring, empathetic interactions

 This two-year associate degree program prepares the graduate to pass the NCLEX-RN licensing examinations and become a Registered Nurse.
 Apply early to this highly-selective and highly-challenging program.
-The program is approved by the Ohio Board of Nursing.
+The program is approved by the Ohio Board of Nursing and the Ohio Board of Regents.